Grand final footy – 3 things candidates can learn from footballers

 Eye on the prize

-During the week leading up to the Grand Final, a player’s mental focus is solely on preparing for game day.
+During the lead up to the Grand Final, a player’s mental focus is solely on preparing for game day.
 This includes adopting the right frame of mind and positive visualisation to help maintain your focus and lessen your anxiety and stress.
 Similarly, if you’re looking for work, or changing jobs, you’re more than likely to have some financial or career related stress.
 By keeping your focus on things you can control, like an application you’re working on or an upcoming interview, you’ll be putting yourself in a position to be better prepared and less stressed.